How does it develop?

 If your screening results show that you don’t have cervical cancer, but there are biological changes that could turn cancerous in the future, a number of treatment options are available.
 These include:

-- Large loop excision of the transformation zone (LLETZ) – the abnormal cells are removed using a fine wire and an electrical current
+- Large loop excision of the transformation zone (LLETZ) – the abnormal cells are removed under local anaesthetic.

 - Cone biopsy – the area of abnormal tissue, in the shape of a cone, is removed during surgery